Bullying and harassment

 Online bullying, also known as cyberbullying, is when a person or a group of people use apps, the internet, email, games or any other kind of digital technology to threaten, tease, upset or humiliate someone else.
 There are lots of ways that bullies can target someone: apps, private messaging, social networking, online gaming and on a wide range of devices including mobile phones, tablets and games consoles.

 Sometimes children may have shared explicit images and videos of themselves without any bullying, probably without thinking about the consequences.
 This is called sexting and if they are under 18 they will have committed a criminal offence.
 Once again Childline have some excellent resources and support.
-The National Crime Agency have produced a parent's guide to nude selfies.
+The National Crime Agency has produced a parent's guide to nude selfies.

 Some adults and older children may trick and bully children to send explicit images or videos of themselves.
 The child is often made to feel guilty by the perpetrator and bullied to produce more images.
 This is always wrong and illegal.
 If you become aware that this is happening, please contact your child's school and the Police.
 Please isolate the device used, as it may be needed by the Police to catch the individuals concerned.
 Again, Childline will be very supportive.